Samq64/scratch-extensions/README.md

+# Scratch Extensions

-Custom Scratch 3.0 extension for changing the mouse cursor.
-Moved to https://github.com/TurboWarp/extensions as part of TurboWarp's extension library.
+A custom [Scratch 3.0](https://scratch.mit.edu/projects/editor) extension for changing the mouse cursor.
+It was moved to [TurboWarp's extension library](https://github.com/TurboWarp/extensions) and isn't backward compatible with this version.